 If you plan to use local agents with cluster agents (hybrid mode), specify --emake-localagents=y and --emake-cm.
 This instructs eMake to use local agents and cluster agents, if available.

-For additional information about using local agents, see "Using Local Agents" on page 9-3.
+For additional information about using local agents, see "Using Local Agents".

 Basic Electric Make Settings

 Configure Electric Make by setting options on the command line and/or setting environment variables.
 Both methods are described here.